 Coping Mechanisms for the Carbon Clampdown

-Five focus areas to help paper and pulp companies turn regulatory readiness into a competitive edge
+Five focus areas to help mill products companies turn regulatory readiness into a competitive edge

 A war in Ukraine may have diverted focus from the war on climate change for the moment.
 But the global regulatory push to curb carbon emissions continues unabated, with initiatives such as the U.S. Security and Exchange Commission’s newly proposed rules to require corporations to disclose a range of information about climate-related risks and greenhouse gas emissions.

 Besides requiring companies to disclose how they manage climate-related risks and how those risks could impact their business, the SEC proposal unveiled in March also would require them to provide information about greenhouse gas (GHG) emissions — those produced directly from their own operations as well as indirect emissions from the energy they purchase, and from upstream and downstream activities along their value chains.
 The rules would phase-in over the 2023 to 2027 fiscal years.